 It started with a phone call to Jackie Acho from Detective Christopher Gibbons with the Cleveland Division of Police.
 He said, "I think we have a problem with empathy, can you help us?"
 Jackie is the President of the Acho Group, a strategy and leadership consulting firm whose 2014 TEDx talk – A Good Day’s Work Requires Empathy caught Detective Gibbons' attention.
 To most, this seemed like an unlikely partnership, but Acho and Gibbons got to work.

-Jackie knows that organizations can foster more empathy through cultural transformation and systems change from within, not training from the outside.
+The goal was for the Police District to foster more empathy through cultural transformation and systems change from within, not training from the outside.
 So they created a new leadership model in District 4 and launched internal Innovation Teams, as well as the first employee engagement survey in the 160-year history of the police department.
 Top of the list in responses was a desire for increased community engagement, removal of tedious and repetitive paperwork, and a focus on officer mental health.

 The result of the culture shift: Use of force decreased, citizen complaints were down, and officer transfers increased back into District 4.
 Now, three of the five districts are using the program.

 Join us in-person at the City Club as we learn how to improve police response and engagement in our neighborhoods--particularly high-crime regions where empathy is most needed to de-escalate situations.

 The livestream will be available beginning at 12:00pm.
 Have questions?
 Tweet them at @TheCityClub or send a text to 330.541.5794.

 Production and distribution of City Club forums in partnership with Ideastream Public Media is generously provided by PNC and the United Black Fund.